algorand/indexer/docs/rfc/0001-exporter-interface.md

 ***Plugin Interface***
 Exporter plugins that are native to the Indexer (maintained within the Indexer repository) will each implementation the exporter interface:
 ```
+// ExporterConfig will act as a placeholder for now.
+It will end up providing an interface for
+// serialization/deserialization of config files.
+// Derived types will provide plugin-specific data fields.
+type ExporterConfig interface {}

 // Exporter defines the methods invoked during the plugin lifecycle of a data exporter.
 type Exporter interface {
   // Connect will be called during initialization, before block data starts going through the pipeline.
   // Typically used for things like initializating network connections.
   // The ExporterConfig passed to Connect will contain the Unmarhsalled config file specific to this plugin.
   // Should return an error if it fails--this will result in the Indexer process terminating.
-  Connect(ExporterConfig cfg) error
+  Connect(cfg ExporterConfig) error

-  // Shutdown will be called during termination of the Indexer process.
+  // Connect will be called during termination of the Indexer process.
   // There is no guarantee that plugin lifecycle hooks will be invoked in any specific order in relation to one another.
   // Returns an error if it fails which will be surfaced in the logs, but the process is already terminating.
-  Shutdown() error
+  Connect() error

-  // Recv is called for each block to be processed by the exporter.
+  // Receive is called for each block to be processed by the exporter.
   // Should return an error on failure--retries are configurable.
-  Recv(DataFormat blockData) error
+  Receive(blockData *rpcs.EncodedBlockCert) error

-  // DataFormat returns the type of the data that the plugin expects to receive.
-  // Must be one of the impelemented formats in the Indexer repository.
-  DataFormat() DataFormat

-  // Round returns the next round to be processed.
-Atomically updated when Recv successfully completes.
+  // Round returns the next round not yet processed by the Exporter.
+Atomically updated when Receive successfully completes.
   Round() uint64
 }
 ```

 ***Plugin Config***
 * A config file that defines all parameters that can be supplied to the plugin, and which provides the default values that will be used for each parameter.
-A toml file stored inside the Indexer data directory stores all of the config data for a given plugin.
+A yaml file stored inside the Indexer data directory stores all of the config data for a given plugin.
 The Indexer will use the type specified in the Indexer config to look for a plugin config which satisfies that class, and then load that as the selected plugin.
-Supplying multiple plugin configs for the selected type of exporter will result in undefined behavior--a random config will be chosen.
+Supplying multiple plugin configs for the selected type of exporter will result in a random config being chosen.
+In the future we may evolve this to support multiple plugins of the same type via a method of differentiation.
 ```
-[Plugin.Exporter]
-name = "postgresql-exporter"
+name: "postgresql-exporter"
-type = "IndexerPostgresqlExporter"
+type: "IndexerPostgresqlExporter"
+properties:
-username = "foo"
+  username: "foo"
-password = "bar"
+  password: "bar"
-host = "127.0.0.1"
+  host: "127.0.0.1"
-port = "1234"
+  port: "1234"
-dbname = "indexer"
+  dbname: "indexer"
 ```

 **Indexer Config**